What is a Bushing?

 The difference between bearings and bushings is that bushings are a type of bearing.
 While the term bearing is a general term for something that allows movement between two components, a bushing is specific to a particular piece of equipment.
 Unlike rolling element bearings, bushings are designed as a single component.

-Global manufacturer of bearings, plain bearings, and other components,
+A global manufacturer of bearings, plain bearings, and other components, including a wide range of bushings.

 Choosing the right type of bushing for your application